4 Example Money Stories To Help You Understand Your Own

 Matt on the other hand had parents that worked very long hours all through his childhood and built incredible wealth.
 His parents live in the Pacific Northwest.

 Martha shares how concerned she is about how Matt invests money.
+Matt thinks he understands how rich people invest but it seems to lack the appropriate decision-making skills as he is trading complex options strategies that make Martha uncomfortable.
+She sees the stress these financial behaviors create for Matt.
 It doesn’t make sense to her.
 They expect to receive a very large inheritance but don’t want to count on it.

 I know there is so much more to this story.